-Independent Observer Public Alliance: Elections in Armenia non-free and accompanied by widespread control over voters
+Independent Observer Public Alliance: Elections in Armenia non-free, accompanied by control over voters

 The civil society in the Republic of Armenia constantly highlighted a number of problems regarding the electoral processes and the failure to solve such problems gives grounds to doubt the elections held in the country.
 These problems include the organized and widespread abuse of administrative resources and ineffective combat against it, lack of equal competition conditions for candidates, ineffective combat against the barriers to expression of voters’ free will, restrictions on civil oversight of elections and the lack of any effective mechanisms and opportunities to complain against the election frauds and appeal the election results.